 If you’re not interested in selling at the moment but want to get a better idea of the market value for your website, you can always set a ridiculously high minimum and see what happens.
 Actual bids amount to concrete data, which enable you to properly estimate tangible worth (as opposed to theoretical values).

-Flippa.com is definitely one of the top auction sites for domain names, though there are a handful of others as well.
+Flippa.com is definitely one of the top auction sites for domain, though there are a handful of others as well.
 We’d recommend starting with Flippa to see if you get any traction on their platform.

-Another option is to hire a third party appraisal service.
+Another option is to hire a third party domain appraisal service.
 These are companies that specialize in appraising website domains.
-And while they may factor algorithmic appraisal tools into their calculations, they also use a combination of common sense factors to determine fair market rates.
+And while they may factor algorithmic domain appraisal tools into their calculations or in calculate domain, they also use a combination of common sense factors to determine fair market rates.
 Here are a few good services:

 In today’s SEO world, there is no such thing as buying Park Place and reaping massive returns without developing it out with great content and great links.
 You might have a $1M raw domain name, but without great content you’re domain’s valuation will be a fraction of its potential.

 As a full service SEO company, it’s our mission to help businesses scale organic traffic by producing the highest quality content and links.
 If you’re interested in growing your business with the help of strategic SEO and content marketing, we’re here to help.
 Please contact us today to get your free site assessment!